MisbahullahSheriff/web-scraping-course/README.md

 ---

-## 7. Case Study: A Complete Web Scraping Project
+## 7. Final Projects: Real-World Scraping Applications

-In this final section, you will apply everything you've learned to complete a real-world web scraping project.
-The case study focuses on scraping data from an e-commerce website.

-- **Project Setup**
-  - Creating a project from scratch, setting up the environment, and choosing tools.

-- **Scraping Data**
-  - Scraping product details, images, and prices from an e-commerce website.

-- **Handling Dynamic Content and Pagination**
+In this section, we demonstrate practical implementations of web scraping through two comprehensive real-world projects.
+These projects exemplify the end-to-end process of web automation, extracting and cleaning data, showcasing the power of web scraping for actionable insights.

+- **1. Stock Market Analysis with Yahoo Finance**
+  - Scraped data of most active stocks from [Yahoo Finance](https://finance.yahoo.com/)
+  - Extracted real-time stock prices, historical data, and key financial metrics.
+  - Performed data cleaning and transformation using Pandas.
+  - Redesigned the scripts using an object-oriented paradigm to improve code organization, reusability, and alignment with best practices.

+- **2. Real Estate Market Insights from 99acres**
+  - Designed a robust scraper using Selenium to collect real-estate listings from [99acres](https://www.99acres.com/)
-  - Navigating through multiple pages and handling dynamically loaded content.
+  - Addressed dynamic loading challenges by handling JavaScript-rendered content.

-- **Data Storage**
-  - Storing the scraped data in CSV or JSON format for further analysis.
+  - Cleaned and structured the data into a usable format with Pandas for further analysis.

----

-## Final Project: Real-World Scraping Application

-In this section, you will integrate all the skills learned throughout the course to develop a complete web scraping project.
-This project will involve automating data extraction from a dynamic site and storing the scraped data for further analysis.
+  - Refactored the scripts to adopt an object-oriented programming approach, enhancing modularity, maintainability, and adherence to best coding practices.

 ---

 ## Additional Resources